Techolution/TB-Typescript/README.md

     npm install -g typescript
     ```

-3. At the command line, cd into the test directory and run `tsc` at the command line and verify that a new `test.js` file is generated at test/build/test.js.
+3. At the command line, cd into the test directory and type `tsc` at the command line and press enter.
+Verify that a new `test.js` file is generated at test/build/test.js.
+The `tsc` command is the typescript command the transpiles your typescript code.